joaooomarcos/JTransactions/README.md

 #### How to build and run
 This project don't use any third party libraries.
-So just open `JWeather.xcodeproj` and run it on iPhone device or simulator.
+So just open `JTransactions.xcodeproj` and run it on iPhone device or simulator.

 ### Requirements
 * iOS Version: 16.1+
-* Xcode Version: 14.1+
+* Xcode Version: 14.0+
 * Swift Version: 5.0

 ### Helpers